-Your default e-mail application is then invoked and a blank e-mail message, with the document as an attachment, is generated.
-You can then specify the recipients and type in a subject and message, if desired, and send the e-mail.
+Your default e-mail application is invoked and a blank e-mail message is generated, with the document as an attachment.
+You can specify the recipients and type in a subject and message, if desired, and then send the e-mail.